hiiamboris/red-wiki/Draw-dialect.md

     triangle <point> <point> <point>

-    <point> : coordinates of an edge (pair!).
+    <point> : coordinates of a vertex of the triangle (pair!).

+_(Note: A vertex is the point at which two lines meet.
+They are points where edges join.)_

 **Description**

-Draws a triangle from the three edges.
+Draws a triangle with edges between the supplied vertices.

 ## Box